masudad/Google/README.md

 # Chrome Browser Cloud Management & Google Admin Console Scripts

 ## Introduction
 This repository contains a collection of scripts written in Google Apps Script and Python.
-These scripts are designed to enhance the functionalities and management of Google Workspace Services (GWS) and Google Admin Console, providing valuable tools for companies utilizing these services.
+These scripts are designed to enhance the functionalities and management of Chrome Browser Cloud Management / Google Workspace Services (GWS) and Google Admin Console, providing valuable tools for companies utilizing these services.

 ## Scripts in this Repository